 • Have a niche item in mind; You are unlikely to succeed in selling competitive items due to the drop shipping surcharges you will incur

-Got a question about wholesalers or drop shippers?
-Fire away below and I'll do my best to answer.
+Got a question about wholesalers or dropshippers?
+Fire away in the comments below.